Supplier of Toluene from Turkey and Dubai-UAE

 Flammability: Flammable liquid with a low flash point (around 40°F)

-Various grades of toluene
+Various Grades of Toluene

 Toluene comes in various grades tailored for specific applications, with the key differentiator being their level of purity.
 Here’s a breakdown of the three most common grades: